ceph/ceph/doc/cephadm/install.rst

 #.
 If you are using an insecure registry, configure Podman or Docker with the
    hostname and port where the registry is running.

-   .. note:: For every host which accesses the local insecure registry, you will need to repeat this step on the host.
+   .. note:: You must repeat this step for every host that accesses the local
+             insecure registry.

 #.
-Next, push your container image to your local registry.
+Push your container image to your local registry.
+Here are some acceptable
+   kinds of container images:

    * Ceph container image.
 See :ref:`containers`.
    * Prometheus container image